gopiprakan/gopiprakan/README.md

 ## 💭 Personal Motto

-> "Technology becomes meaningful when it solves real-world problems and creates value for people."
+> "Technology becomes meaningful when it solves real-world problems and creates value for people"

 ---